weihao-x/Crawler5550/README.md

 # Crawler, for CIS 5550 project

+A distributed crawler.
+* Ready to deploy on EC2, fetching web pages and saving to S3.
+* Support unlimited number of worker nodes, with proper configuration.

 ## Prerequisite
 This is a Java Maven project.
 To install Java and Maven
 ```